morphatic/isat-portfolio/teaching/teaching_narrative.md

 Students with a mastery-orientation are interested in learning for the sake of learning--i.e. they are intrinsically motivated.
-Conversely, students with a performance-orientation are motivated by wanting to get high grades, or not do relatively worse than other people in the class.
+Conversely, students with a performance-orientation are motivated by wanting to get high grades, or not perform relatively worse than other people in the class.
 Their learning tends to be more shallow and shorter-lived.
 There are things an instructor can do to encourage students to adopt a mastery-orientation, and also ways to de-emphasize facets of the class that lend to a performance-orientation.